Cyprus vs Bulgaria 2026: Which Is Better for Expat Entrepreneurs?

 Address Bulgarian social insurance (NOI) deregistration

-Handle any Bulgarian company closure or transfer if applicable
+Handle Bulgarian company (EOOD) closure or transfer if applicable

-Set up Cyprus payroll and GHS healthcare contributions
+Set up Cyprus payroll structure and GHS healthcare contributions

 Frequently Asked Questions